How It Works

 The three winning ideas begin the challenging road to market.
 Prototypes are fine tuned with industry design firms.
 Bugs are worked out and features improved all under the pressure of manufacturing challenges and ultimate retail price point.
-In Episode Seven the prototyping and fine tuning continues with real industry experts.
+Prototyping and fine tuning continues with real industry experts.
 We learn many aspects of the process and technology that goes into product creation such as 3D printing, laser cutting, and much more.

 EPISODE EIGHT AND NINE: MARKETING

-We begin the critical process of marketing strategies, packaging, product video creation, social media strategies and more.
+We begin the critical process of marketing strategies, packaging, and more.
 In Episode Nine the marketing process continues as we follow all three products and specific team members through the process.

 EPISODE TEN: PREPARING FOR LAUNCH